 The next stop is Inverness which is a full service community along the Ceilidh Trail.
 You will find everything you need here including a wonderful beach, a boardwalk, a golf course and access to the Celtic Shores Coastal trail.
 This area has some of the warmest beaches along the Ceilidh Trail.

 The boardwalk is next to the beach and is a great place to stretch your legs if you have been driving all day.
 Remember this is the sunset side of the island.
 Watching a sunset while strolling along this boardwalk must be incredible.

 Check out my page on Inverness so see what else there is to do and see.

 I would suggest a little detour 'off the beatin track' if you are planning to continue driving north on the Ceilidh Trail in order to meet the Cabot Trail.
 This detour will still take you to the Cabot Trail by way of the Atlantic coastline and the views are worth it!

 About 4.5 kilometers (almost 3 mi) from Inverness on Route 19 you'll see a sign for the Broad Cove Marsh Road.
+Take it!

 This is another dirt road in very good condition.
 The first thing that you will come across is St. Margaret of Scotland church.

 The Broad Cove Concert is held here every year on the last Sunday in July.
 This concert is known as Cape Breton’s largest annual concert.

 It began in 1957 as a simple celebration for the 100th anniversary of the St. Margaret of Scotland parish.